This tutorials talks about how to store characters and strings in Nim Language.

 • NIm Character

-Characters is a ascii digit represented by Char type in Nim and size is 1 byte in length.
+Characters is an ascii digit represented by Char type in Nim and size is 1 byte in length.

-It represents single character such as digit,letters, symbol, and special characters, and throws an error if it contains multiple characters These are enclosed in single tick mark (`)
+It represents single characters such as digits, letters, symbols, and special characters, and throws an error if it contains multiple characters These are enclosed in single tick mark (`)

 Example character variable